Rock of Cashel Tour is a Stunning Display of Ireland's Past

 Midway between the north and south transepts is The Crossing, a majestic arch where the four the cathedral’s four sections come together.

 Cormac McCarthy, King of Desmond and Bishop of Cashel, built the red sandstone chapel in 1127.
+It is known as one of the oldest and best-preserved examples of Romanesque architecture from early Ireland.

 The Romanesque chapel includes a remarkable but broken sarcophagus that may have been Cormac McCarthy’s final resting place.